dreamcatcher-tech/network/Inbox/2024-07-26 1354 backchat in longthread.md

 The threadId is cached in the client.

 ?
 Is the focus only a client side concept ?
 Might make no difference

+Track focus, and emit an event on focus changed.
+Cache in clientside, and if changes on the server, we just push onto the history.
+As soon as they enter something in to a historical thread, this is the new now ?
+But we should keep the forwards threads.
+If the backchat thread changes externally, then the client will simply add that to its history, but will not automatically follow it.

+If the user goes back in history and enters something, then we will not update anything.
+The client would know locally what the last transmitted threadId was, and knows if the remote side changes to match this.

+Trouble is that backchat is switching the whole pid each time ?